Table of Contents

-Activation and Internet Access Requirements
+Activation and Internet Access Requirements for Your Licenses

 For standalone licenses and the network license server, only the initial activation typically requires internet access.

 If it’s intended to keep the machine you are installing the software on isolated from the internet completely or “air-gapped” there is a multi-step process that can be followed.
 The license request can be generated from the offline PC and transferred via USB drive to another PC with internet access to email the license request.

 In either case, once the activation is complete, internet access won’t be needed again unless the license needs to be transferred or re-activated.

-For instance, you may have the majority of SOLIDWORKS licenses on a network server at a primary office location, with additional standalone or online licenses for dedicated off-site users.
+For instance, you may have the majority of SOLIDWORKS licenses on a network server at a primary office location, with additional standalone licenses for dedicated off-site users.

 This overview of SOLIDWORKS licensing options is intended to help understand the different choices available.
 For the most current and in-depth guides on setup and administration of these licensing methods, check out our support knowledge base or contact us at Hawk Ridge Systems today.
 Thanks for reading!